 As with early decision, your student should apply only if they are sure they can compete with other early action applicants.
 Students with weaker applications may wish to use their junior and senior years to bolster their grades and activities.

-The Pros and Cons of Early Decision and Early Action
+The Pros & Cons of Early Decision or Early Action

 - If accepted, your student can bypass all the admissions stress that comes with senior year.